← Back to ArticlesTraining Tips

 • The padding compresses over time

-• They can't be adjusted for different hand shapes
+• They cannot be adjusted for different hand shapes

 • They create a false sense of security